assyme/HeroSpin/Readme.md

 Open your favorite Terminal and run these commands.

-First Tab: This will watch all your JS files and build them.
+First Tab: This will watch all your JS files (see the task names watchjs in gulpfile.js) and build them.
 ```sh
 $ gulp watchjs
 ```